 MREs don’t contain the fiber and bacteria necessary for proper digestion; they are not intended or designed for long-term consumption.
 Eat them too long, without fresh food supplements, and you can get constipated or the other end of the spectrum.

-The U.S. military suggests eating MREs a maximum of 21 Consecutive days.
+The U.S. military suggests eating MREs for a maximum of 21 Consecutive days.

-Military units supplement MREs with bread, fresh fruit, and milk when available.
+Military units supplement MREs with bread, fresh fruit, and milk.

 What Does The Average MRE Weigh?